Consensys/doc.tessera/docs/HowTo/Configure/Tessera.md

 ```

 Being a Password-Based Encryptor, Jasypt requires a secret key (password) and a configured algorithm
-to encrypt/decrypt this config entry.
+to encrypt/decrypt this configuration entry.
 This password can either be loaded into Tessera from file system
 or user input.
 For file system input, the location of this secret file needs to be set in Environment
 Variable `TESSERA_CONFIG_SECRET`